 As an academic institute that includes intellectual expertise in law, education and public health, the Autism and Neurodevelopmental Disorders Institute (ANDI) is uniquely positioned to convene stakeholders and develop a comprehensive policy agenda that addresses the many issues around autism spectrum disorder (ASD), including insurance coverage, the transition to young adulthood, housing and employment.

-Armed with insights from the director’s participation in the federal Interagency Autism Coordinating Committee (IACC), ANDI will engage the community that includes autism experts, individuals with ASD, scientists, advocates and policymakers to tackle a number of pressing questions, including:
+ANDI will engage the community that includes autism experts, autistic individuals, scientists, advocates and policymakers to tackle a number of pressing questions, including:

 - What public health issues are related to the causes of ASD?